Ijaye: History

-Since these men were military warriors, they foraged into surrounding villages' farms for food.
+Since these men were military warriors, they foraged into surrounding village's farms for food.
 In 1833, those outlaws led by Dado, thereafter, attacked Ijaye town, who were Egba people; and drove away all the original inhabitants.
-They coveted possessions left behind by the original inhabitants and made Ijaye their permanent homes where they engaged in extensive farming except, Dado who continued his leadership as a warrior.
-Dado would later become unrestrained.
-He would create false war alarms and had no regard for other war chiefs; until Kurunmi stood up to him and a civil war ensued.
+They coveted possessions left behind by the original inhabitants and made Ijaye their permanent homes where they engaged in extensive farming except.
+Dado would later become unrestrained: he would create false war alarms and had no regard for other war chiefs, until Kurunmi stood up to him and a civil war ensued.
 Dado with his wives and the small army were driven out of Ijaye.
 He wandered through several Yoruba towns including, Ibadan.
 After the death of his friend, Lakanle, an Ibadan war general, he became homeless.
 He would then return to Ijaye where he was murdered at the instance of Kurunmi.